NeneWang/mastery-cli/utils/dsa-cli/prompt/alien-dictionary.md

 If this claim is incorrect, and the given arrangement of string in words cannot correspond to any order of letters, return "".

-Otherwise, return a string of the unique letters in the new alien language sorted in lexicographically increasing order by the new language's rules.
+Otherwise, return a string of the unique letters in the new alien language sorted in lexicographically increasing order by the new language's rulesw.
 If there are multiple solutions, return any of them.

 ### Example 1